 - Help them reason and make observations;

-- Understand and learn like a scientist.
+- Understand and learn like an engineer.

 Besides the above brain benefits, these Sound activities for kids will also keep your children meaningfully engaged and bust boredom.